 Cancun, sitting on the Caribbean coast of Mexico and being essentially the gateway to the stunning Riveria Maya, is the most visited place in Mexico each year.
 If you get an opportunity to visit this extraordinary vacation centre you can find miles of five-star luxury accommodation overlooking one of the most perfect beaches in North America.
 Enjoy the serenity and indulge in the many fun and exciting things to do in Cancun!

-The party reputation that Cancun had historically has become more tame.
+The party reputation that Cancun had historically has become tamer.
 Gone are the heady days of Spring Breakers washing over Cancun like a giddy tide.
 The big club scene is contained in a few specific areas and the lively party scene can unleash their energies at clubs like Coco Bongo leaving lots of space to honeymooners and family vacationers who want to enjoy a fun holiday without too much boom-boom.

 Cancun offers all types of water sports, golf, history, amazing restaurants all wrapped up in one of the safest places to visit in Mexico.
 All the five-star hotel resorts who pump investment into this part of Mexico, just cannot be wrong!

 One of the safest places to visit in Mexico has to be Playa del Carmen, one of the best beaches in Mexico.
 Known affectionately as Playa, this Mexican fishing village, sitting in the State of Quintana Roo overlooking the Caribbean has become a desirable holiday destination in Mexico for the informed traveller.

 Lots of lovely villas and resorts, offering luxurious accommodations, have developed over time and you can be sure of a memorable and relaxing vacation in one of the safest places in Mexico.
 What I particularly love about Playa is its proximity to not only the stunning beaches of the Caribbean but to hundreds of years of history at the world-famous, UNESCO protected site of Chichen Itza.
 Egypt isn’t the only country with pyramids and, for my money, the layout and location of this incredible ancient city is streets (pun intended) ahead of anything I’ve encountered anywhere else.